NoahBeckerman/Ironhack-final-project/README.md

 ### The Data Team!

-Everything that was done in this project was not withought the help of everyone below.
-These people were here from start to finish, and have helped eachother with everything this course has thrown at us.
-Special thanks to Himanshu, our wonderfull teacher that has shown me the light on what it means to be a Data Analyst.
+Everything that was done in this project was not without the help of everyone below.
+These people were here from start to finish, and have helped each other with everything this course has thrown at us.
+Special thanks to Himanshu, our wonderful teacher that has shown me the light on what it means to be a Data Analyst.

 | Person | Linkedin |
 | ------ | ------ |